 9. Citrus Air Freshener

-Citrus scents are a sure fire way of making me feel energized and ready for the day, so I can’t say no to this Citrus Air Freshener.
+Citrus scents are a sure-fire way of making me feel energized and ready for the day, so I can’t say no to this citrus air freshener.
 It only contains four ingredients which ensure it will be both cost-efficient and profoundly simple to make.

 10. Cinnamon Candles

-I love the scent of cinnamon and not only during the festive period, but it also’s sweet and warming to me.
+I love the scent of cinnamon and not only during the festive period.
+It’s a sweet and warming to me.
 If you aren’t as big a fan, you could take this as inspiration and experiment with other additions to your candle like dried herbs or flowers.

 Not only will they smell divine, but they’ll also act as pretty room decor.